mannyray/jekyll-gallery-tags/README.md

 ## Future Work:

  - Add multiple images under a single thumbnail.
 This would be well suited for recipes.
  - Potentially add some sort of pagination or dynamic loading so that we don't have to load all image thumbnails at once.
+ - What if user provides no thumbnail -> take middle?

 ## Additional reading on how to create a plugin
  - https://michaelcurrin.github.io/code-cookbook/recipes/jekyll/plugins/generators.html